mutualmobile/MMRecord/README.md

 @end
 ```
 There are also some optional methods you may wish to implement on <tt>MMRecord</tt>.
 One such method returns a date formatter configured for populating attributes of type Date.
+You can override this method to populate date attributes using a formatted date string.
+Unix number time stamp dates are supported by default.

 Note that these methods were implemented on a class called <tt>ADNRecord</tt>, which is a subclass of <tt>MMRecord</tt>.
 Additional entities are subclasses of <tt>ADNRecord</tt>, and do not need to implement these methods themselves.